CarsonDavis/CarsonDavis.github.io/_posts/2021-07-11-shogi_resources.md

 This post collects a variety of resources for learning and playing shogi.
 It is by no means exhaustive, but it includes the main resources I have personally found useful.

 ## Learning
 - [Knowledge Share](https://docs.google.com/presentation/d/1DyVI2AhRVRZL-5HEwd_T4rhr4eVUxzqTZ3qwWRviaFE/edit?usp=sharing): A brief knowledge share I made on shogi.
 It leaves out some details, since it was meant to be a visual aide, but it still has some nice, quick info.
+It's a google slides presentation, so you will want to swipe through each slide.
 - [Lishogi Learn](https://lishogi.org/learn): Excellent website for teaching, puzzles, and playing shogi against a computer.
 Doesn't have a huge player base, but the interface is wonderful.
 If you do the the entire [learn section](https://lishogi.org/learn), you'll be more than ready for some fun games.
 There is also a [resources section](https://lishogi.org/resources) which has many additional great links.
 - [Lily's Static Rook Basics](https://lishogi.org/study/2C1urJSL/abUHiyH9): Great guide on the static rook playstyle put together by Lily, the first person I ever played.
 - [Killer Ducky's Study Plan](https://killerducky.github.io/shogi/study_plan):